The protection of your data at eco – Association of the Internet Industry

 The data is deleted as soon as it is no longer required to achieve the purpose for which it was collected.
 In the case of a conclusion of a contract, this is usually the case upon termination of the contractual relationship, provided that there are no legal obligations to retain data.
 In this case, a longer retention period is required.
 This period can be up to 10 years.
 If data is to be retained to ensure the enforcement of legal claims, the limitation period can be up to 30 years, whereby the regular limitation period is three years.

-10.2 Use of the CSA Customer Portal (Clip)
+10.2 Use of the CSA Customer Portal (Certification Monitor)

 On our CSA website, customers can register for our CSA Customer Portal area by providing personal data.
 The data is entered into an input mask and transmitted to us.
 A transfer of data to third parties does not take place.
 The following data is collected during the registration process: